lendkhoa/pluralsighHackingVSCode/helloWorld/README.md

-# hello-world README
+# helloWorld README

-This is the README for your extension "hello-world".
+This is the README for your extension "helloWorld".
 After writing up a brief description, we recommend including the following sections.

 ## Features